tisannai/plinth/README.md

 function, the user can allocate from stack an char array.
 The size is adjusted so that the typical string fits into the array.
 In the rare occasion when the stack memory is not enough, the allocation is moved to heap automatically by `plcm`.
-The typical case remains fast.
+The typical case remains fast, since no heap allocation is made.

 When the data lifetime exceeds the lifetime of the allocating function, the data must be allocated from heap.
 Also when the size of